danielmuhd0412/git-workshop/intro-to-git.md

 We do that by utilising remote repos.

+Remote repos are hosted on websites such as [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/)

+The THD has it's [own GitLab instance](https://mygit.th-deg.de/) where you can host your own projects on THD servers.
+You just need your student account credentials to log in.

+## Collaboration

+GitHub and GitLab offer fine-grained permissions for users to control who can contribute to their remote repositories.

+As a rule, making a copy of the repository is allowed, but you cannot modify the repository's contents directly.

+In order to modify a repository's contents, you need to either:

+1. `Fork` it.
+2. Get invited to collaborate.
+3. Create a pull request.

+### Forking

+By forking a repository, you are making your own copy of the repository to do with as you please.
+This copy will be linked to the original.
+When the original repository has updates, you have the option to integrate them in your forked repo as well.

+### Invitations and Pull Requests

+You can request the repo owner to add you as a trusted collaborator, but this is rarely done in practice for bigger projects.
+Instead, you will be asked to do a pull request instead.
+We will not be covering this in detail, however.

 ## Cloning a Repo

-By cloning a repo, you are essentially copying a repo from an external source.
+By cloning a repo, you are copying a repo from an external source.
 A directory created with all the files from the project after cloning.

 What are external sources?
-These are repos hosted on the web through platforms such as GitHub or Gitlab.
+These are repos hosted on the web through platforms such as GitHub or GitLab.

-The two main ways to clone a repo are with either HTTP or SSH.
+The two main ways to clone a repo are with either HTTPS or SSH.
 These methods are essentially the same for our purposes.
-We will be using HTTP.
+We will be using HTTPS.

-To get the URL, click on the green `CODE` button on a GitHub repo (`CLONE` on Gitlab).
+To get the URL, click on the green `CODE` button on a GitHub repo (`CLONE` on GitLab).

 Copy the URL shown under the HTTPS tab.